In This Article

-Ah, the father-daughter dance, aka time for guests to Instagram their cocktail hour photos #BenandHeatherForever.
-It's a moment at the celebration where the bride honors her father, and it can represent the gratitude she has for him as she enters a new phase of life.
+Ah, the father-daughter dance.
+It's that moment during the celebration when the bride honors their father, and it represents the gratitude they have for their father's love as they enter a new phase of life.
 At best, this dance can provide a sweet moment of family connection; at worst, it can feel a little antiquated.
 Either way, it's a staple at many, if not most, weddings.
 The father-daughter dance (similar to the mother-son dance, which usually follows) is a way to shine a spotlight on the person who helped guide the newlywed through life.

-As you consider integrating the tradition into your wedding, questions will likely arise: When is the father-daughter dance?
+As you consider integrating the tradition into your wedding, questions will likely arise, such as: When does the father-daughter dance take place?
 How long should it last?
 What song should we choose?
 Where did the tradition come from, anyway?
 Well, we have answers to all those questions and more.
 We spoke to Alicia Mae, owner and lead wedding planner of ILÉ Events, about everything pertaining to the father-daughter dance.

 Meet the Expert

-Alicia Mae is a wedding planner and CEO of ILÉ Events.
+Alicia Mae is a New Jersey-based wedding planner and the CEO of ILÉ Events.

 The History and Meaning of the Father-Daughter Dance

 As many wedding traditions do, the father-daughter dance stems from our patriarchal history.
 Back when most marriages were arranged and social, political, and monetary alliances were what led to unions rather than love, the father-daughter dance served as a sort of final demand by the bride's father before their husband became the most important man in their life.
 After this dance, the bride would be able to dance with their new spouse, whom they had likely only met recently.